The Linux Foundation Projects

 -- Or from a point in time

-Moreover, Delta Sharing streaming queries can now read the Change Data Feed of a shared table and run backfill-then-stop pipelines via Trigger.AvailableNow.
+Change Data Feed also extends to Delta Sharing.
+Once clickstream is shared with a partner, streaming queries on shared Delta-format tables can now read the Change Data Feed of a shared table and run backfill-then-stop pipelines via Trigger.AvailableNow (on top of the delta-sharing-client 1.4.0 upgrade).

 Conclusion

-Delta 4.3 extends the catalog-managed foundation across the stack.
-The Unity Catalog Delta REST APIs bring every table operation under a single, validated commit path.
-Streaming expands with CDC, Row Tracking, and schema evolution that survives upstream changes.
+Delta 4.3 strengthens catalog-managed Delta tables across the stack.
+The UC Delta APIs bring every table operation under a single, catalog-validated commit path.
+Streaming and CDF now work on catalog-managed Delta tables from Apache Spark.
 UniForm’s Iceberg conversion becomes atomic and incremental.
-The result is an ecosystem where engines like Spark, DuckDB, Flink, and any client integrated with Delta-Kernel can all operate on the same tables through the same catalog.
+Together these build directly on the catalog-managed tables foundation, toward an ecosystem where engines like Spark, DuckDB, Flink, and any client integrated with Delta-Kernel can all operate on the same tables through the same catalog.

 For the complete list of changes, fixes, and contributor acknowledgments, see the Delta 4.3.0 release notes on GitHub.